syncfusion-content/ej2-treegrid-docs/ej2-javascript/treegrid/excel-export/exporting-treegrid-in-server.md

 ---
 layout: post
-title: Exporting tree grid in server in ##Platform_Name## Tree Grid control | Syncfusion
+title: Exporting Tree Grid in Server in Syncfusion ##Platform_Name## Tree Grid Component
-description: Learn here all about Exporting tree grid in server in Syncfusion ##Platform_Name## Tree Grid control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Exporting Tree Grid in Server in Syncfusion ##Platform_Name## Tree Grid Component of Syncfusion Essential JS 2 and more.
-platform: ej2-javascript
+platform: ej2-asp-core-mvc
-control: Exporting tree grid in server
+control: Exporting TreeGrid in Server
 publishingplatform: ##Platform_Name##
 documentation: ug
-domainurl: ##DomainURL##
 ---

-# Exporting tree grid in server in ##Platform_Name## Tree Grid control
+# Exporting Tree Grid in Server

-The Tree Grid have an option to export the data to Excel in server side using Tree Grid server export library.
+The Tree Grid have an option to export the data to Excel in server side using tree grid server export library.

 ## Server dependencies

-The Server side export functionality is shipped in the Syncfusion.EJ2.TreeGridExport package, which is available in Essential Studio and [nuget.org](https://www.nuget.org/).The following list of dependencies is required for Tree Grid server side Excel exporting action.
+The Server side export functionality is shipped in the Syncfusion.EJ2.TreeGridExport package, which is available in Essential Studio and [nuget.org](https://www.nuget.org/).The following list of dependencies is required for tree grid server side Excel exporting action.

 * Syncfusion.EJ2
 * Syncfusion.EJ2.TreeGridExport
-* Syncfusion.Compression.Base
-* Syncfusion.XlsIO.Base

 ## Server configuration

-The following code snippets shows server configuration using ASP.NET MVC Controller Action.
+The following code snippet shows server configuration using ASP.NET MVC Controller Action.

-To Export the Tree Grid in server side, You need to call the [`serverExcelExport`](../../api/treegrid/#serverexcelexport) method for passing the Tree Grid properties to server exporting action.
+To Export the tree grid in server side, You need to call the [`serverExcelExport`](https://ej2.syncfusion.com/documentation/api/treegrid/#serverexcelexport) method for passing the tree grid properties to server exporting action.

 ```ts
 public IActionResult ServerSideExporting()